lars-t-hansen/flatjs/SPEC.md

-# Parlang
+# FlatJS

 23 May 2015 / lhansen@mozilla.com

 ## Introduction

-Parlang is a simple language that is currently layered on, but can eventually be embedded in, Javascript.
+FlatJS is a simple language that is currently layered on, but can eventually be embedded in, Javascript.

-The purpose of Parlang is to allow JS programs to use shared memory somewhat conveniently and with high performance by layering structured types onto shared memory.
+The purpose of FlatJS is to allow JS programs to use ArrayBuffer and SharedArrayBuffer memory somewhat conveniently and with high performance by layering structured types onto flat memory.

-Reference types (classes with single inheritance, and arrays) and value types (structures) are supported, with named and typed fields and some simple method facilities.
-Methods on classes are virtual.
+In addition to primitive value types (int8, etc), FlatJS has compound reference types (classes with single inheritance) and value types (structures) with named and typed fields and some simple method facilities.
+There are also arrays of all those types.
+Methods on classes are currently always virtual.
 Macros sweeten the syntax further.

-Objects in shared memory are represented in JS by their pointer values, ie, as integer byte offsets into a single shared heap.
-That is a weak representation, but it is (much) more performant than allocating and managing front objects, and right now performance is the main focus of this exercise.
+Objects in flat memory are represented in JS by their pointer values, ie, as integer byte offsets into a single heap.
+That is a weak representation, but it is more performant than allocating and managing front objects, and right now performance is the main focus of this exercise.

 Also for performance reasons the language is fairly static and is implemented by means of a rewriter that performs extensive in-line expansion.
-There are few dynamic features beyond virtual methods on shared-class instances.
-All memory management is manual, a la C++.
+There are few dynamic features beyond virtual methods on FlatJS class instances.
+All memory management is manual.
-All fields in shared memory are statically typed.

 For ease of processing *only*, the syntax is currently line-oriented:
 Line breaks are explicit in the grammars below and some "@" characters